Get startedGet started for free

 8. Module attributes

-The os module also has attributes, which are values, in contrast to functions, which perform a task.
-For instance, we can get information about our local environment using the os.environ attribute.
-Notice, as it's an attribute, we don't include parentheses afterward, as we aren't calling it like we would with a function.
-This returns a dictionary with values such as the location where Python is installed, and the timezone we are based in.
+The `os` module also has attributes, which are values rather than functions that perform tasks.
+For example, `os.environ` gives us information about our local environment.
+Since it's an attribute, we don't include parentheses - we're not calling it like a function.
+This returns a dictionary containing values like where Python is installed and our current timezone.

 Now it's your turn to work with modules!